 What happens to a tenant’s security deposit if the property changes owners during the tenancy?

-If the landlord sells the property or otherwise no longer owns or manages it, the landlord must transfer the tenant’s security deposit, including interest, to the new owner or property manager, who then becomes responsible for retaining it.
-The new owner or manager has 45 days to give written notice to the tenant of receipt of the security deposit and where it is now being held.
+If the landlord sells the property or no longer owns or manages it, the landlord must transfer the tenant’s security deposit, including interest, to the new owner or property manager, who is then responsible for holding it.
+The new owner or manager has 45 days to give the tenant a written notice that they have received the security deposit and to tell them where it is being held.

-If the former landlord does not properly transfer the funds being held in the tenant’s security deposit account to the new owner or manager, the former landlord remains liable to the tenant for return of the security deposit.
-The new owner or manager is also liable to the tenant for the security deposit (unless the property is now owned by a foreclosing bank or, in the case of unpaid taxes, the city/town), which may be satisfied by allowing the tenant to not pay rent for the amount of time equal to the amount of the security deposit and interest.
+If the former landlord doesn’t properly transfer the tenant’s security deposit to the new owner or manager, the former landlord is still responsible for returning the security deposit to the tenant.
+But, the new landlord is responsible for returning the security deposit to the tenant, whether or not they received it from the former landlord (unless the property is now owned by a foreclosing bank or the city/town).
+The new owner may allow the tenant to not pay rent for the amount of time equal to the amount of the security deposit and interest.